zarstensen/aselapse/README.md

 ## Usage

 To enable timelapse recording for a sprite, locate the 'Edit Timelapse' command, under the Sprite menu.
+The sprite must be saved to disk before this is done!

 <img src=resources/MenuLocation.png alt="Icon" width="160" height="160"/>